-- Vasovagal syndrome (or neurocardiogenic syncope).
+Vasovagal syndrome (neurocardiogenic syncope).
 A sudden drop in blood pressure with or without a decrease in heart rate.
-It is caused
+It's caused

 to the body, including the brain.
-This is a fairly rare cause of syncope.
+This is a fairly rare cause of syncope, especially

 may cause a decrease of blood flow to the body, including the brain.
 Inflammation

 of the heart muscle known as myocarditis can also cause fainting.
 The heart muscle

 becomes weak and is not able to pump as well as normal.
 The body again reacts to decreased